xyjigsaw/paper2kg/README.md

 - [Ollie](http://knowitall.github.io/ollie/), Java code extracts relation triples which has been integrated into the project.

-Notice: BERT will be added.
+Notice: BERT-BiLSTM-CRF will be added.

 ## Files